Mpowa-IO/Documents/Whitepaper.md

 By continually increasing the Energy Flux Density, resource abundance is within reach.
 Mpowa does not agree to the general consensus of mandatory vaccination and consumption control in order to reduce emissions.

-By also empowering externally organized SDG-oriented clean-tech projects to present themselves on the platform, Mpowa facilitates the industry with a high-standard GTM opportunity, while also permitting low-cap / high-value projects to raise the necessary funding to succeed.
+By also empowering externally organized SDG-oriented[1] clean-tech projects to present themselves on the platform, Mpowa facilitates the industry with a high-standard GTM opportunity, while also permitting low-cap / high-value projects to raise the necessary funding to succeed.
 Transparency and auditability are key features of blockchain technology,